eth-cscs/firecrest-training-2023/firecrest_demo/part3.md

-# More advanced cases
+# More advanced cases of pyfirecrest

-## Enable logging in your python code
+## Enable logging in your python code

 The simplest way to enable logging in your code would be to add this in the beginning of your file: